benlinton/dotfiles/README.md

 Finds dotfiles ending with `.symlink` and symlinks them in `$HOME`:

-    ~/.dotfiles/bin/dotfiles-install
+    ~/.dotfiles/bin/dotfiles --install

 #### Install template files

-_NOTE: Eventually we'll use the `dotfiles` command for these tasks._

 Some files require templates (instead of symlinks) because they contain sensitive data.

     ~/.dotfiles/modules/git/gitconfig-restore

+_NOTE: Eventually we'll use the `dotfiles` command for these tasks._

 #### Configure sensitive git settings